Product Guide

 You Don't Need SOC 2 Yet.
 Start Anyway.

-A prospect asks "are you SOC 2 compliant?" and you feel the ground shift.
+A prospect asks "are you SOC 2 compliant?" and you freeze.
 You're not.
-You're a five-person startup.
+You just got your MVP launched.
 But you just realized the enterprise market you're building toward will ask this question every time.

 Here's the good news: you don't need SOC 2 today.
 Here's the better news: you can start building toward it right now, and it's not what you think.